 Follow lockdown procedures if you cannot evacuate safely

-• If you are in a classroom, room or office, stay there.
-Secure the door and windows and await further instructions
+- If you are in a classroom, room or office, stay there.
+Secure the door and windows immediately and use any available locking feature.
+See the Lockdown procedure for guidance on using physical safety features.

-• Use assistive devices or durable medical equipment to secure hiding spot (such as parking and locking heavy wheelchairs in front of a door)
+- Use available heavy object, including assistive devices or durable medical equipment when necessary, to help block entry points.
+For example, park and lock heavy wheelchairs in front of doors.

 Fight (take action against the active threat)